vitaly-t/pg-promise/README.md

         console.log(reason); // display reason why the call failed;
     })
 ```
-In a situation where only one request is to be made against the database, a detached chain is the only one that makes sense.
+In a situation where a single request is to be made against the database, a detached chain is the only one that makes sense.
 And even if you intend to execute multiple queries in a chain, keep in mind that even though each will use its own connection,
 such will be used from a connection pool, so effectively you end up with the same connection, without any performance penalty.

 ### Shared Connections

 A promise chain with a shared connection always starts with ```connect()```, which allocates a connection that's shared with all the
-query requests down the chain.
+query requests down the promise chain.
 The connection must be released when no longer needed.

 ```javascript
 var sco; // shared connection object;